youssefmys/devise_pundit_lab-cb-000/README.md

 ## Objectives

-We're going to learn how to integrate [CanCan] into a Rails application.
+We're going to learn how to integrate Pundit into a Rails application.
 For our data model, we're going to return to our secret notes message board.

 ## Data model